MichaelRWolf/wendy-ai/notes-from-google-doc.md

 Distinguish voices:

-I’ll mark Susana’s sections as “Guest” and yours as “Wendy,” so your clone only learns from your language patterns.
+I'll mark Susana's sections as "Guest" and yours as "Wendy," so your clone only learns from your language patterns.

 Summarize: produce a 1-page episode brief: purpose, key themes, best pull-quotes, tone notes.